tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

   </tbody></table>
 </div>

-Given this year's trophy case, maybe a shake-up is on the horizon.
-I'm being melodramatic, but last season Falcons had top 3 finishes at *every* event they attended after Aui joined.
+Given this year's trophy case, maybe they should've made changes *HEYOOO*.
+We like to make jokes around here.
+Although, last season Falcons had top 3 finishes at every event they attended after Aui joined.
 This season?
 Decidedly more erratic.

-**What would success look like?** The trade-off is: Does winning early in the season mean you're burning your players out too soon?
+**What would success look like?** The trade-off is: Does winning early in the season mean you're burning out your players too soon?
 Are you getting your best strats nerfed before TI rolls around?
 Have you given too much data for other teams to learn what your weaknesses are?
-These are legitimate concerns because, historically, the team that wins everything during the season does not win TI.
+These are legitimate concerns because, historically, the team that wins everything during the season does *not* win TI.

-Falcons landed 4th at Copenhagen, losing to Tundra.
+If there's ever a moment to hit your stride as a team, it's near the end of the season.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="./../../../img/ti14teams/betboom.jpg" alt="Banner"></p>